KIMJUNSICK/Airbnb_clone2/README.md

 - Tips for dividing app: When you explain the app, only one sentence. must not contain 'AND'. for example "rooms display, update, create, delete AND list edit, update..."

 ## App
-- Create app: django-admin startapp 'app_name'
+- Create app with this command: django-admin startapp 'app_name'
-- app's name should be plural like 'rooms'
+- App's name should be plural like 'rooms'
+- Name of files in app that you created should be same to first
+- Don't change app & file name.
+Observe the django rules.
+- You should not delete existing files in app. but you can add files in app like urls.py